 - Spread the Word: To get your staff into the Gather All-Hands Room, include the link to your Space in the meeting invite.
 Learn more about how to grab a specific meeting location link to help your team join in one-click!
 Ten or fifteen minutes before the meeting, post the office link in your Slack or team chat and encourage people to pop in early to explore.

 - Ask Me Anything: Wrap up your meeting with a Q&A session or ask-me-anything spotlight.
 Participants can walk up to the stage to ask, or submit questions via Chat or a Google form.

 - Plan a Social: Make a conga line to the Rec Room, which gives you a ready-made social!
 For Gather pros, you can also add a Room, picking an Experience template (e.g., experience-taking-sides, racetrack, speed-gathering, tetris-tournament, etc.).
 Just plop a portal down in the All-Hands Room to the social!

 - Get in touch!
-Visit our Office Hours or reach out to us if you have any questions or need support.
+Reach out to us if you have any questions or need support.